so5/dockerfile-testSshd/README.md

-publickey is already registered at authorized_keys
+publickey is already registered to authorized_keys